hatoweb/hatoweb.github.io/README.md

 - 👨‍💻 All of my projects are available at [https://www.hatoweb.com/](https://www.hatoweb.com/)

-- 💬 Ask me about **Experienced web developer proficient in PHP, Laravel, and advanced WordPress, with a strong command of JavaScript.
-My expertise extends to database management using MySQL and PostgreSQL.**
+- 💬 Ask me about **I'm PHP web developer with 10+ experience in this field.
+I can create your business website according to you requirements in given time.
+I'm specialize in website backend development using PHP, MySQL and JavaScript.
+In addition to PHP, i am also proficient in JavaScript, Jquery, SQL, Node.js and MongoDB**

 - 📫 How to reach me **project@hatoweb.com**